smithy-lang/smithy-kotlin/docs/design/paginators.md

 # Abstract

-This document presents a design for how paginated operations will be generated.
+This document presents a design for how paginated operations are generated.

 Smithy services and operations can be marked with the [paginated trait](https://awslabs.github.io/smithy/1.0/spec/core/behavior-traits.html#paginated-trait) which

-> indicates that an operation intentionally limits the number of results returned in a single response an that multiple invocations might be necessary to retrieve all results
+> indicates that an operation intentionally limits the number of results returned in a single response and that multiple invocations might be necessary to retrieve all results

 Pagination works off of a cursor convention where one of the operational input fields is an optional cursor the service uses to produce the next set of results not yet seen.
 The operation output has a field that marks the cursor position